Jordan1819/MusicLibraryManagement/README.md

 ## Application Contents

 The project includes:
-1. ✅ `music_manager.py` - The entry point and source code for this application
+1. ✅ `music_manager.py` - The entry point and source code orchestrator for this application
 2. ✅ `schema.sql` - SQL statements to create the database
-3. ✅ `database.py` - A database management module where SQLite methods are implemented
+3. ✅ `database.py` - A custom database management module where SQLite methods are implemented - imported in music_manager.py
 4. ✅ `README.md` - Instructions for running the program and info about the project

 ## Requirements